 User Note: Continuous insulation is the primary application of FPIS on above grade walls as a means to compy with the locally applicable energy conservation code and to minimize thermal bridging through building envelopes at framing members and other thermal bridging conditions.
 For this application, the primary material property to specify for compliance with the locally applicable energy conservation code is the thermal resistance (i.e., R-value as addressed in Chapter 1).
 However, Chapter 3 addresses various other applications and functions for FPIS on exterior wall assemblies.
 Fire resistance properties and protective requirements also are very important for applications of FPIS; refer to Section 1.2.5.

 3.1.1 Wind Resistance.
 The wind resistance of exterior walls of buildings shall comply with the locally applicable building code.
-Where an FPIS product is proposed for use as a wind resisting element in an exterior wall covering assembly, the wind pressure resistance of FPIS shall comply with ANSI/SBCA FS 100.
+Where an FPIS product is proposed for use as a wind resisting element in an exterior wall covering assembly, the wind pressure resistance of FPIS shall comply with ANSI/ABTG FS 100.
 The design wind load shall be determined in accordance with ASCE 7 or the locally applicable building code.

-User Note: Where installed directly to studs (open framing) and not installed over or under structural sheathing or to the surface of a solid wall such as masonry or concrete, FPIS is required to be tested and labeled for wind pressure resistance in accordance with ANSI/SBCA FS 100.
+User Note: Where installed directly to studs (open framing) and not installed over or under structural sheathing or to the surface of a solid wall such as masonry or concrete, FPIS is required to be tested and labeled for wind pressure resistance in accordance with ANSI/ABTG FS 100 (formerly ANSI/SBCA FS 100).
 The labeled design wind pressure resistance and the wind load requirements of the locally applicable building code provide the basis for code-compliant specification where wind pressure resistance is required.
-Where not separately and permanently secured by furring and cladding materials, the ANSI/SBCA FS 100 standard also provides means to qualify the permanent attachment of FPIS for design wind load resistance.
+Where not separately and permanently secured by furring and cladding materials, the ANSI/ABTG FS 100 standard also provides means to qualify the permanent attachment of FPIS for design wind load resistance.
 Typical manufacturer installation instructions provide for attachment for temporary conditions during construction and rely on cladding elements for permanent securement for design wind load resistance.
 For additional information, refer to the FPIS manufacturer’s data.

 3.1.2 Wall Bracing.
 FPIS shall be integrated with wall bracing materials and methods complying with the locally applicable building and energy conservation codes.